 As the founding member of the Heritage Group of Raymond James, Kristy built a practice with the understanding that retirement planning means more than providing her clients with investment advice.
 It means helping them maintain the financial independence they’ve worked their entire lives to achieve.
 It means striving to ensure that they have the means to pursue what’s most important to them.
 And it means understanding her clients as individuals with unique goals, values and circumstances that determine the strategies she develops on their behalf.

-Kristy is a lifelong resident of El Paso, where she currently makes her home with her husband, Michael, and their children: Alexandria, Michael, Samantha, Allison and Kate.
-Kristy’s most beloved hobbies include spending time with her children, sailing with her husband, cooking and hiking with her three dogs.
+Kristy is a lifelong resident of El Paso, where she currently makes her home with her husband, Michael, and their children: Alexandria, Michael, Samantha, Allison, Kate and Robert.
+Kristy’s most beloved hobbies include spending time with her children, sailing and flying with her husband, cooking and hiking with her dogs.